MicrosoftDocs/entra-docs/docs/identity/monitoring-health/reference-log-latency.md

 ## Last sign-in

 The last sign-in of a user is one of the most common questions related to log latency.
 This information is provided by the `signInActivity` property in Microsoft Graph.
-The `signInActivity` property provides the last interactive and non-interactive sign-in *attempt* for a user.
-This property may take up to 24 hours to update.
+The signInActivity property provides the last interactive and non-interactive sign-in *attempt* for a user.
+This property might take up to 24 hours to update.
 For more information, see [signInActivity resource type](/graph/api/resources/signinactivity?view=graph-rest-beta&preserve-view=true).

 You must be using a [Microsoft Entra role](howto-access-activity-logs.md#prerequisites) that grants access to the sign-in logs to see this detail, which is found in several places: